 The onboarding flow contains a couple of short questions to map which columns are categorical and which columns can have empty values.
-Based on these questions and answers, Clever Sheets figures out what columns can be predicted by Aito’s predictive database.
+Based on these questions and answers, Clever Sheets figures out what columns can be predicted by Aito’s predictive nodes.
 Clever Sheets looks at all the rows that are complete and those are used to train the Aito model with them.

 To make things more user-friendly, there is a colour scheme that highlights the rows that were predicted, with a colour that indicates the confidence level.
 The confidence level is defined by the user during the onboarding flow.
 It’s easy to adjust confidence levels afterwards, or even to generate a new sheet and put the 2 sheets with different confidence levels side by side.